-1. Locate the two clamps that hold the memory module in place (see the following picture).
+1. Locate the two clamps that hold the memory module in place (as shown in the following picture).
 One clamp holds the left edge of the module and the other clamp holds the right.

 2. At the same time, push both clamps outward (away from the edges of the module).
 The module will release and move forward.